OokTech/TW5-Bob/README.md

 to reset the wiki server from inside the wiki.
 You can also shutdown the wiki server from inside the wiki.

+*NOTE 3 - Terminal output:*
+There will be a lot of messages in the terminal where you started the node process.
+Messages saying `Cancel Editing Tiddler`, `Node Delete Tiddler`, the messages come from every connected browser so the more connections there are the more times they will be repeated.
+I am leaving them in for now for debugging but they can be safely ignored.

 ---

-This plugin does a few things:
+## More Details

+Here is a more detailed list of things added or changed by this plugin

+- Two-way real-time syncing between the browser and file system
   - Makes tiddlywiki watch the tiddlers folder and updates any tiddlers in the wiki when there are changes to any tiddler files.
     - Makes tiddlywiki save any changes to tiddlers made in the wiki immediately to the file system
   - Uses an exclude list to ignore certain tiddlers when syncing in the browser
+- Multi-User support
+  - Allows any number of people or computers to connect to the wiki server and use or edit the same wiki simultaneously.
   - Prevents multiple people from editing the same tiddler at the same time by disabling the edit button for tiddlers currently being edited
-- Allows any number of people or computers to connect to the wiki server and use or edit the same wiki simultaneously.
+- Multi-Wiki support
+  - MultiUser ability on multiple wikis simultaneously
+- Websockets!! (used on the back-end, can be used by other plugins in the future)
   - Adds a websocket interface to tiddlywiki (currently only used by this plugin, a git plugin is currently being developed as well as plugins to run scripts on the local computer from tiddlywiki)
   - Adds an action widget that allows you to send arbitrary websocket messages to the server.
 This can be used to do things like trigger shell scripts from inside the wiki.
-- Adds some new hooks to the navigator widget that were needed (this doesn't change anything about how the navigator widget acts, it just adds some new places for hooks)
 - Adds a new command `wsserver` that starts up a minimal http server so the websockets work and so that the node process can spawn child processses which serve other wikis.
   - If the `autoIncrementPort` setting is set to `true` than it will start at the given port and if it is in use than it will try the next port until an open port is found.
-- Is compatible with the `NodeSettings` plugin.
+- Adds some new hooks to the navigator widget that were needed (this doesn't change anything about how the navigator widget acts, it just adds some new places for hooks)
 - Allows you to reset the tiddlywiki server from the browser using a websocket message.
-- MultiUser ability on multiple wikis simultaneously
 - Adds a way to run shell scripts from the wiki
 - Adds a utility to configure everything from inside the wiki
 - Your connection to the server is monitored and you are warned if there is a problem
+- Serve files from the local file system (like images) so that they can be used in the wiki.
+- *coming soon* Security and authentication to limit access and editing
 - *coming soon* Exclude lists on a per-wiki and per-user basis
-- *coming soon* a list of all wikis currently being served
 - *coming soon* each wiki is part of the same node process so communication and sharing tiddlers between the wikis is possible, I just haven't written the UI yet.

-Some notes:

-There will be a lot of messages in the terminal where you started the node process.
-Messages saying `Cancel Editing Tiddler`, `Node Delete Tiddler`, the messages come from every connected browser so the more connections there are the more times they will be repeated.
-I am leaving them in for now for debugging but they can be safely ignored.